seandstewart/bardly/pending/romances/the-tempest/11-player.md

 of your daughter, who is now queen.

 **ANTONIO**
-And the rarest that e ‘er came there.
+And the rarest that e 'er came there.

 **SEBASTIAN**
 Bate, I beseech you, widow Dido.